interlay/interlay.github.io/docs/vault/guide.md

 ### Connecting the Vault to Beta

-Connect to our PolkaBTC node or run your own then start the Vault:
+Connect to our interBTC node or run your own then start the Vault:

 ```shell
 RUST_LOG=info ./vault \